confident-ai/deepeval/README.md

 from deepeval.test_case import LLMTestCase

 def test_case():
-    input = "What if these shoes don't fit?" retrieval_context = ["All customers are eligible for a 30 day full refund at no extra costs."]
+    answer_relevancy_metric = AnswerRelevancyMetric(threshold=0.5)
+    test_case = LLMTestCase(
+        input="What if these shoes don't fit?",
         # Replace this with the actual output from your LLM application
-    actual_output = "We offer a 30-day full refund at no extra costs." answer_relevancy_metric = AnswerRelevancyMetric(threshold=0.5)
+        actual_output="We offer a 30-day full refund at no extra costs.", retrieval_context=["All customers are eligible for a 30 day full refund at no extra costs."]
-    test_case = LLMTestCase(
-        input=input,
-        actual_output=actual_output,
-        retrieval_context=retrieval_context
     )
     assert_test(test_case, [answer_relevancy_metric])
 ```